hitrefresh/r3/README.md

 The talk is primarily structured around first two chapters of the book.
 Chapter1 provides a brief introduction to economics and then talks about the principles of economics - principles for individuals, principles for interactions and principles for the whole economy.
 Chapter 2 provides some of the economic models such as circular flow diagram and production possibilities frontier.

+### Why R3?
+The main motivation behind creating a reading group is to formalize the process of reading and discussion about a particular topic.
+We plan to have a talk every Monday.

+### Group members:
+Udbhav, Kashyap, Pavan, Prabhav, Adithya.
 ___

 You can use the [editor on GitHub](https://github.com/prabhavagrawal/r3/edit/master/README.md) to maintain and preview the content for your website in Markdown files.